Marnaviridae: Genome

+Host interactions

 Life cycle

-Various marine phyoplankton species serve as hosts for members of the family Marnaviridae.
-Entry into the host cell is achieved by penetration into the host cell.
+Various marine phytoplankton species serve as hosts for members of the family Marnaviridae.
+Entry of the virus is achieved by penetration into the host cell.
 EF-, CD-, and E1E2-loops are hypothesized to interact with host receptors to trigger viral entry.

 Replication occurs in the cytoplasm and relies on the viral RdRp.
 The positive-sense RNA genome is directly translated to produce viral proteins.
-Virus particles accumulate in the cytoplasm and may form crystalline arrays.
+After a latent period between 8–48 hours, host cells are observed to experience cytopathic symptoms such as swelling of the endoplasmic reticulum, formation of vacuoles, appearance of fibrous matter in vacuolated parts of the cell, and the deterioration of the cytoplasm.
+Virus particles accumulate in the cytoplasm and may form crystalline arrays or random aggregates.
 The virus then exits the host cell by tubule-guided viral movement and virions are released by cell lysis.
 Burst sizes differ greatly between species and range from 66 to 106.

-Latent perioods for viral infection varies by species, and ranges from 8-48 hours.
-Infected cells are lysed shortly after showing signs of infection, causing proportions of infected cells to remain low.
+As infected cells are lysed shortly after showing signs of infection, proportions of infected cells in the environment remain low.